-A low white blood cell count (leukopenia) is a decrease in disease-fighting cells (leukocytes) in your blood.
-Leukopenia is almost always related to a decrease in a certain type of white blood cell (neutrophil).
+A low white blood cell count is a decrease in the cells in the blood that fight disease.

-White blood cells are manufactured in bone marrow — the spongy tissue inside some of the larger bones.
+White blood cells are made in bone marrow — the spongy tissue inside some of the larger bones.
 Conditions that affect the bone marrow are the usual causes of low white blood cell count.
 Some of these conditions are present at birth, also known as congenital.

 - Aplastic anemia

 - Hepatitis B

 - Malnutrition and lack of certain vitamins

 - Sepsis (an overwhelming bloodstream infection)

 When to see a doctor